oils-for-unix/oils/doc/j8-notation.md

 Limitations:

 - Fields can't contain tabs or newlines.
-- There's no escaping, so unprintable bytes result in an unprintable TSV file.
+- There's no escaping, so unprintable bytes in field values result in an unprintable TSV file.
-- Spaces can be confused with tabs.
+- Spaces are easy to confuse with tabs.

 ### TSV8 Description